2:3 “Yet not even Titus who was with me,

 least part of Messiah’s purpose was to redeem those under the Law, the old

-is making a point that the Law, of and by its self, does not provide
+is making a point that the Law, does not provide

 salvation.
 The eternal inheritance is through Messiah (II Tim 2:10, Rom 2:6-7,

 John 17:2).
 This is why a new covenant is required.
-One doesn’t change a
+They didn’t

 covenant.
 The Law cannot be changed to include the promise of eternal